pyRTX.core.utils_rt

 compute_secondary_bounce(location, ...[, ...])

-Prepare ray origins and directions for subsequent ray tracing bounces by computing specular and optionally diffuse reflection directions.
+Prepare ray origins and directions for subsequent bounces.

 diffuse(normals[, num])

-Compute multiple diffuse reflection directions for an array of surface normals by sampling the Lambert cosine distribution.
+Compute multiple diffuse reflection directions for an array of surface normals.

 fast_vector_build(linsp1, linsp2, dim1, dim2)

-Efficiently build a pixel array coordinate grid using Numba's JIT compilation for performance.
+Efficiently build a pixel array coordinate grid using Numba.

 get_cached_embree_scene(mesh_obj)